 “John is responsible for that.”

 Unfortunately, just saying that somebody is responsible doesn’t mean much.

 For someone to take responsibility, you first need them to buy in.
-Many times, I’ve seen leaders fall flat on their face.
-They expect somebody to take responsibility, but that person doesn’t.
+Many times, I’ve seen leaders fall flat on their face, because they expected somebody to take responsibility, but it didn’t happen.

-I’ve done it myself.
-Expected somebody to step up and be responsible, but they didn’t.
+I’ve done this myself.
+I expected somebody to step up and be responsible, but they didn’t come through.

 When this happens, the first thought that comes to mind is that the person is useless.

-When you want somebody to take accountability or responsibility, you can’t just say it.
-You need to set up conditions that enable it.
+When you want somebody to take responsibility, you can’t just say it.
+You need to set up conditions that make it happen.

-But then, on the other side, there are factors that stop people from accepting responsibility or accountability.
-If you’re having a problem getting people to step up and take responsibility, these might be issues in your team.
+On the flip side, there are factors that stop people from accepting responsibility or accountability.
+If you’re having a problem getting people to step up and take responsibility, look for some of these issues in your team.

-I’ve seen situations where leaders tell others they are accountable or responsible for tasks that are unfamiliar.
+I’ve seen situations where leaders tell others they are responsible for tasks that are unfamiliar.
 Often it happens when people leave a team and aren’t replaced.